-How long will it take for my Artisan Dice to be shipped?
+How long will it take for my Artisan Dice to be made and shipped?

 With the exception of some limited run items, all of our dice are custom made to order, one dice at a time, by our artisans using a combination of CNC wizardry and old-world craftsmanship.
 This process generally takes at least 6 weeks (depending upon the material).
 If your dice require additional work such as inlay or non-standard engraving it typically adds several weeks to the minimum amount of time required to complete them.
 Metal dice usually take a minimum of 12 weeks to complete.
 We ship first class by the USPS to all domestic customers and you will receive a delivery confirmation number by email when it ships.
 For international customers the shipping time is typically 2-4 weeks, but can be longer depending on your country’s postal customs.

 How many dice are in your polyhedral sets?